David Ford (actor): Personal life

 Ford was born in La Jolla, California.
 He was a graduate of Arizona State College and the University of South Dakota.
 He studied at the Dramatic Workshop of the New School for Social Research.
 In 1967, he married his Dark Shadows co-star, Nancy Barrett; they divorced in 1969.

 Death

-Ford suffered from alcoholism the better part of his life, and on August 7, 1983, he died of a heart attack in New York, New York.
+Ford, who suffered from alcoholism for most of his life, died of a heart attack in New York City on August 7, 1983.
 He was 57 years old.
 He was buried in Fort Rosecrans National Cemetery in San Diego, California.